 El Vermut in Nunhead, south London.
 It's really local to me and specialises in varieties of vermouth, which is in my opinion, a criminally underrated drink.
 It also serves wine and cocktails, as well as Spanish meat and cheese boards.
 An evening there is like being transported to the Mediterranean.
 I actually got the rose vermouth I used in The Carmesi cocktail from there.

-What elements of our Island Dreams collection inspired the drinks you have created for us?
+What elements of the Island Dreams collection inspired the drinks you have created?

 I was mainly inspired by the influence the Mediterranean has on the collection.
 I tried to include as many flavours from that region as possible.
 Citrus fruits, herbs and alcohols traditional to that area were all included.
 I wanted the drinks to evoke the long warm summer nights and easy atmosphere of places like Spain, Italy and France.
 I also thought the colours that the brand uses were very beautiful, so I tried to emulate them in the drinks.

 Talk us through the 2 drinks

 For the cocktail I remembered you mentioning oranges both in terms of the colour and fruit.
 I knew that Tanqueray made a delicious Seville orange gin.
 I then had a think about what paired well with orange and found that rosemary was a lovely combination, so I created syrup flavoured with fresh rosemary that grows in my garden.